Arthritis

 Arthritis means inflammation of joints.
 There are over 100 forms of arthritis.

-The most common is osteoarthritis (degenerative joint disease), caused by prior trauma to or infection of the joint.
+The most common is osteoarthritis (degenerative joint disease), caused by prior trauma to or infection of the joint (wear and tear).
 It usually occurs in older people.

 Rheumatoid arthritis is an autoimmune disease that can affect anyone at any age.
 It affects not only the joints of the fingers, wrists, hips, knees, and feet, but also the muscles, tendons and other tissues of the body.
 Other forms of arthritis include psoriatic arthritis, and autoimmune diseases in which the body attacks itself.
 Septic arthritis is caused by joint infection.